sahasrara62/linux-fun/import_directory_as_package/readme.md

-just a tutorial to how to import directories as packages in python .
+just a tutorial to how to import directories as packages in python . ..

+for logic see codes itself.